-My dark sky setup is using a special 36.3-megapixel Japanese astronomical camera from Nikon (D810A) that transmits light from the hydrogen-alpha spectral line at a rate that is four times higher than normal cameras, allowing me to capture faint details of nebulae that emit on that wavelength when I have access of a dark sky.
+My favourite DSLR is a 36.3-megapixel Japanese astronomical camera from Nikon, the D810A, that transmits light from the hydrogen-alpha spectral line at a rate that is four times higher than normal cameras, allowing me to capture faint details of nebulae that emit on that wavelength when I have access of a dark sky.

-My home sky setup (aka 'The Light Pollution Fighter') is using a special Chinese astronomical CMOS monochrome camera from ZWO, the ASI 1600MM Pro USB3.0.
-With special astronomical 1.25' filters from Astrodon (USA) attached to a ZWO 8-position filter wheel, I can now capture specific light wavelengths (Ha, OIII, SII, LRGB, NII etc.) and combine them later on my computer.
-That gives me the flexibility of imaging from light polluted places, as most the imaging filters I am using cannot be affected by the light pollution.
+For narrowband and broadband imaging, I am using a Chinese astronomical CMOS camera from ZWO, the ASI 1600MM Pro Cooled Monochrome cooled down at -20C.
+With special astronomical 1.25' filters from Astrodon (USA) attached to a ZWO 8-position filter wheel, I can capture specific light wavelengths (Hydrogen-alpha, Oxygen III, Surlfur II, Luminance, RGB, Nitrogen II etc.) and combine them using variations of the Hubble palette.

 Imaging with FSQ-85EDP and EM-400

 My main astronomical processing software of choice is PixInsight.
 I am also using Photoshop for final touches, mostly colour balance etc. My main capturing software is SharpCap Pro.
 The polar allignment is usually done with just the bult-in polarscope of the mounts especially when I am usiong the EM-400 and its super accurate built-in polarscope (I am rarely using the SharpCap Pro for polar alignment).
 Focusing is done manually with various Bahtinov masks or the DSLR screen when imaging with a DSLR and lenses.
 I will probably add soon an automatic focuser.